ARCHER2-HPC/archer2-website/ecse/calls/index.md

   university cluster to ARCHER2

-Funding will be prioritised for projects which can evidence how they complement, support and enable research in the existing EPSRC or NERC portfolios and the strategic aims of the councils.
+Funding will be prioritised for projects which can evidence how they complement, support and enable research in the existing EPSRC portfolio and the strategic aims of the councils.

 Note that projects to develop software on the GPU hardware component of ARCHER2 are not within the remit of this call.